Wyclef Jean: Other honors

-In 2011, President Michel Martelly of Haiti awarded Jean with the National Order of Honour and Merit to the rank of Grand Officer "as a sign of high consideration national for his dedication to the promotion of Haiti around the world."

-In 2017, Jean was inducted into the New Jersey Hall of Fame.
+In 2011, Haitian President Michel Martelly awarded Jean the National Order of Honour and Merit at the rank of Grand Officer "for his dedication to the promotion of Haiti around the world."
+Jean was inducted into the New Jersey Hall of Fame in 2016.
+In 2025, the Grammy Hall of Fame inducted Supernatural (1999), recognizing Jean's production on the album.